zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 [end of dialogue]

-Her wonderful scripts surpass all expectations.
-I s peak, of course, of our scriptwriter, Dr. Lucy Tse.
+Her wonderful scripts surpass all expectations. is peak, of course, of our scriptwriter, Dr. Lucy Tse.
 Thank you, Lucy.